Pop Culture Madness!

 There was a children's book published in 1941 called "Make Way For Ducklings."
 It follows the story of Mrs. Mallard and her eight ducklings, and how four Boston police officers stopped traffic to let them cross the busy intersection.
 There is a commemorative statue in the Boston Public Garden.

-Using Dr. Charles Drew's idea, the American Red Cross decided to set up blood donor stations to collect plasma for the US Armed Forces.
+Using Dr. Charles Drew’s idea, the American Red Cross set up blood donor stations to collect plasma for the US Armed Forces.

 Glenn Miller's Chattanooga Choo-Choo was awarded the first Gold record.